The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 Once you set up Shopify payment on your store, your funds will instantly synchronize with the sales and inventory.
 It also enables you to include the Shopify Pay button.

 Moreover, some Shopify features will drastically help you grow your business if you are selling products worldwide.
-Like there is a feature that includes tax prices in the store considering the customer’s country.
+Like, there is a feature that includes tax prices in the store, considering the customer’s country.
 It also has a feature to set different pricing for different countries.

 It’s a tie between Shopify and WooCommerce in payment options availability.
-Because where WooCommerce allows you to integrate some local payment gateways, Shopify also offers 100+ payment gateways.
+Because WooCommerce allows you to integrate some local payment gateways, Shopify also offers 100+ payment gateways.

 8. SEO Capabilities

 SEO stands for search engine optimization.
-SEO tool is a highly essential eCommerce feature to attract customers to your store.
+An SEO tool is a highly essential eCommerce feature to attract customers to your store.
 It ensures that your store ranks higher on search engines.
 Further, it allows users to discover your store while searching for the products you sell.

 WooCommerce has code optimized for search engines out of the box.
 Using the WordPress editor, you can modify the meta title & description, optimize the ALT tag, and do various essential things.